About This Program

 - Minimum 3.0 high school GPA

-Students who do not meet these requirements will be admitted to the Mechatronics Engineering Technology major, provided that they meet those major requirements.
+Students who do not meet the above requirements will be admitted to the Mechatronics Engineering Technology major, provided they meet the minimum admission requirements.

 Transfer Students: Admission into this major requires: